tobecontinued/soclib/utils/doc/soclib-cc.rst

 Sometimes, user needs help from other people having more experience with SoCLib.
 If this process happens through email, having all the information peer needs to understand what happened can be a tedious enumeration.
-These options try to automate this information gathering.
+These options try to automate this information gathering process.

 .. option:: --bug-report